Spot the Phish: Stay Alert! Phishing Awareness for Kids

 I ndia has seen a 32% rise in child cybercrimes in just one year.
 Many children and parents use budget smartphones without strong security, making them more vulnerable.
-The pandemic exacerbated the problem when children were online all
+The pandemic exacerbated the problem when children were online all day for school.

 Children in India since then are spending more time online, be it for study, games, entertainment, or social media.
 They are thus also exposed to increased risk from online threats such as phishing, online scams, and identity theft.
 Parents are often unaware of how these threats work or clueless about how to have discussions with their children about them.